philotuxo/Position-Annotated-BLE-RSSI-Dataset/trk/README.md

 Each mbd file consists of the lines that have the following pattern (extended version of the mbd files in the hst directory):
 <pre>&lt;timestamp&gt;,&lt;MAC sensor&gt;,&lt;MAC beacon&gt;,&lt;RSSI&gt;,&lt;coord_x&gt;,&lt;coord_y&gt;,&lt;coord_z&gt;,&lt;3x3 orientation matrix&gt;</pre>

 The annotations are performed using a specially designed AR system.
-The details are given in (Daniş _et_al_., PMC, ?).
+The details of the annotation proecss are given in (Daniş _et_al_., PMC, ?).
 The trajectories are also used in (Daniş _et_al_., Access, 2021).
 The researchers who want to use these data are expected to cite either of these articles.